 - Go to BricksMembers → Drip Content

-- Fill out each tab in the rule form (explained below) – the form uses a tab-based layout with tabs in the left menu
+- Fill out the rule form (explained below)

 Rule Name (required): Give your rule a descriptive name like “Unlock lessons daily after registration”.